Xavier Caféïne

 Xavier Caféine is a French Canadian rock vocalist, multi instrumentalist, composer and producer from the province of Quebec.
 He is the primary songwriter and lead singer of his band Cafeine and has also released music under alternate spellings; Caféine, Xavier Caféïne, or Caféïne.
 Xavier received formal Jazz-Pop bass training at the Cégep Marie-Victorin school in Montreal.
 His first release was the indie-punk album Mal éduqué mon amour in 1998 sung entirely in French.
-The follow up album Pornstar was released in 2000, leaning toward a more glam rock sound, with English lyrics.
+The follow-up album Pornstar was released in 2000, leaning toward a more glam rock sound, with English lyrics.

-Xavier formed a band called Poxy and released their self-titled album in 2004, followed by Artificial Pleasures in 2007.

 In August 2006, he released Gisèle on Indica Records as a solo project.
 Once again Xavier wrote the music, sang and performed most of the instruments on his album.
 Additional drums were recorded by his friend Michel Langevin of Voivod.
 Gisèle considered a classic French-language punk rock album, earning two ADISQ 2007 nominations for "Best Rock Album of the Year" and "Best Male Artist", and winning the GAMIQ 2007 award for "Best Rock Album".
 The Society of Composers, Authors and Music Publishers of Canada awarded him the "2008 Discovery of the Year Song" award for "La fin du monde".